-Hello and welcome to this week’s Dreamers Newsletter
+Hello and welcome to another week’s Dreamers Newsletter.

 Another good session last Sunday with Jonathan in the chair, ably assisted by Jill and some memorable contributions, not least Paul’s excellent poem “Behind the Postcard” about the realities of life in Cornwall and the development of so much lovely countryside for second homes.
 And very well performed by Mary so thanks to both for that.